 Postdoctoral fellowships: Individuals must hold an M.D. or Ph.D. in epidemiology or related field.
 Individuals with strong quantitative skills are encouraged to apply.
-Familiarity with statistical software such as SAS, Stata, SPSS, or Epicure, and genetic analysis software such as HaploStats/Haploview or SAS Genetics is also desirable, but not required.
-The software and approaches to analyzing genetic data are rapidly advancing so that certain tools may be more advantageous or appropriate, depending on the application.
+Familiarity with statistical software such as R, SAS, Stata, SPSS, or Epicure is desirable.
+For radiation dosimetry applicants, familiarity with Monte Carlo radiation transport simulation codes, computational human phantoms, and dose measurement techniques using physical phantoms is desirable.

 Predoctoral fellowships: Individuals must be enrolled in a doctoral program with a desire to complete their dissertation in REB or have completed a Master's degree in a field of relevance to REB.

 Postbaccalaureate, predoctoral and postdoctoral fellowship applications to REB are accepted on an ongoing basis.
 See the Fellowship Information page for an overview, qualifications, and application details.
 REB-specific opportunities are listed below.

 Opportunities are available to work on multiple studies: